 In this article, I’ll list some of the options available for reading comic books on Linux.

 Best comic book viewers for Linux

-Comix is available in almost all the major Linux distribution repository, however, this application has not been updated for last 8 years.
+Comix is probably available in almost all the major Linux distribution repositories; however, this application has not been updated for more than a decade.

 Let’s see what applications you can use in Linux to view comic books.

 MComix is a user-friendly and customizable image viewer.
 Though it is specifically designed to handle comic books (both Western comics and Manga) and supports a variety of file formats such as CBR, CBZ, CB7, CBT, LHA and PDF.

 MComix is actually a fork of the Comix project with the aim to provide bug fixes and stability improvements on top of Comix.
 Some of the main features are: